Suggestion: Watch the 10 minutes video tutorial before reading this article

-But to communicate with the Chinese customs is not always an easy task, not talking about clearance of the goods that’s been seized.
+To communicate with the Chinese customs is not always an easy task, not talking about the clearance of the goods that’s been seized.

-There are European and American firms that have local Chinese offices and offer specific services, helping exporters to deal with the Chinese customs.
+There are European and American firms that have local Chinese offices and offer specialized services, helping exporters to deal with issues that arise with Chinese customs.